RoyalTomb/html-Redirect/README.md

 # html-Redirect
-- just an html meta redirect line.
+- just an example html meta redirect line.
 For reference
 - Used to redirect links to a different webpage